St. Luke’s Stewardship Moment of Light

 – St. Francis of Assisi, circa 1200

 St. Luke’s currently has two Faith Teams.
 A Faith Team, comprising 4-5 St. Lukers, is a partnership with individuals recently released from prison who are reconnecting to the Durham community.
-We help our Partners by “traveling” with them for a year or so—listening, establishing friendships, and providing assistance (non-monetary) as feasible.
+We help our Partners by “traveling” with them for a year or so—listening, establishing friendships, and providing non-financial assistance as feasible.

 We will.
 Chris is our friend.